-British man who travelled to Ukraine to fight against Russia frees back home, calling fight a 'suicide mission'
+British man who travelled to Ukraine to fight against Russia flees back home, calling fight a 'suicide mission'

-As Malawians contemplate flying to Ukraine to fight against Russia for a $2000 (Over 2 million Malawi Kwacha) daily paycheque, a Briton who had joined the the fight has freed back to his home country while calling the fight a “suicide mission”.
+As Malawians contemplate flying to Ukraine to fight against Russia for a $2000 (Over 2 million Malawi Kwacha) daily paycheque, a Briton who had joined the the fight has run back to his home country while calling the fight a “suicide mission”.

 The 36-year-old, Ben Spann who hails from Warwickshire told local media he spent five days in a safe house in western Ukraine with four ex-British soldiers – and at one point had a gun pointed at his head after the property was searched by a group of “Ukrainian SWAT team”.